 Basically whenever I approached 90kph or higher on the freeway, after about 5-10 seconds the engine would start hesitating and losing a bit of power.
 Yes you could wind the throttle on more, but it still retained that 'hesitant' surging kind of behaviour, instead of smoothly holding its speed.

 After a few rides, I began to notice that whenever I moved into the wake of a truck or van, the problem would disappear!
-To my mind, this could mean two things.
+This could mean two things.
 First, that with a touch of load on the throttle from the wind resistance, the carburetion wasn't right -- probably lean.
 But raising the jet needles 1/2 a notch made no difference, and at lower speeds there was no hesitation with light throttle.
 Hmm.

-This turned my mind to another possibility which I had read about on other forums, but never encountered myself.
+There was another possibility which I had read about on other forums, but never encountered myself.
 Namely, that at higher speeds either a vacuum or a pocket of higher pressure develops near the ends of the carburetor breather tubes/ outlets.
-This then affects the fuel level in the carburetors, and consequently richening or leaning out the fuel mixture.
+This in turn affects the fuel mixture.
 To fix the problem, you simply need to change the location of the outlets, so that they sit in a still or steady pocket of air behind the carburetors (or wherever).

 So, noting that the breather tubes were quite long (I'm not sure if they were original length or not), I trimmed about 5" off each one.
 And TA-DAAAAAAAA, problem gone!